UnionOfRAD/li3_design/README.txt

   About
   -----
+  The plugin contains following tools:

-  The plugin comes with a `Dummy` helper which is able to generate filler text and placeholder images.
+  - A `Dummy` helper which is able to generate filler text and placeholder images.
+  - A `View` class with template locator.